AbhishekSinghBhadauria/Multiple-Websites-Automated-Project/README.md

 # Selenium Boilerplate:
 This java project contains the essentials to get started with selenium quickly without having to go through the hassle of downloading individual dependencies one by one.
+Inside this Project:

+Automated posting on Linkedin
+Automated Bookmyshow to get List of Links
+Automated IMDB to get ratings
+Automated IMDB to get recommended Movies Link Automated Search Amazon page
+Automated Windows handling Activity
+Automated Switch between Iframes

 ## What does this project use?
    This project uses gradle , webdriver manager , selenium v4